Safiul-Azam/the-sultan-luxury-hotel-client/README.md

 #

 # `features and functionality`
-* This site is created with an awesome UI design and some features and functionality. and it is responsive for some devices.
+* This site is created with an awesome UI design and some features and functionality. and it is responsive for all devices.
 * Implemented Oauth for authorization and authentication by JSON web token.
 * Can book any room with date. without the dates that are already booked. and implemented some awesome features
 * implemented awesome slider, carousel and animation.